Don’t buy reviews on Google or Yelp. It’s as simple as that.

 One of the most common ways businesses find themselves in hot water is through buying online reviews on sites like Google and Yelp.
 According to each of their guidelines, this is a big no-no. We believe them, especially after seeing how Yelp punished a company that offered cash for authentic reviews.
 Yelp’s terms of service strongly advise against this and state that a review must state that it’s one of compensation or it is, in theory, false advertising.

 Yelp has also let it be known that they’re not joking around.
-On June 1, 2015, Yelp reiterated the existence of their Consumer Alerts program and previewed the alert which is visible on a company’s Yelp profile if/when the company is caught trying to manipulate reviews.
+Yelp reiterated the existence of their Consumer Alerts program and previewed the alert which is visible on a company’s Yelp profile if/when the company is caught trying to manipulate reviews.
 The Consumer Alert below will appear on the company’s Yelp page for 90 days.
-As of June 1, they have activated an additional 51 Consumer Alerts.
+They have activated an additional 51 Consumer Alerts.

 Last of all, Yelp has stated that they have a team that monitors message boards, classifieds, and Yelp’s review site, itself for those who buy reviews.
 Any suspicious activity, like buying Yelp reviews, can land you in a position that is a tough one to climb out of.